simonwiles/palladio-webcomponents/README.md

 Browser support is decent -- see https://caniuse.com/#feat=custom-elementsv1.
 Safari and iOS Safari/Chrome are fine, as are the Chinese QQ and Baidu browsers (these components use the "Autonomous custom elements" API, and do not make use of "Customized built-in elements").
 [Polyfills are available](https://www.webcomponents.org/polyfills) if necessary.

-### Automatic resizing with container
+### Automatically resizing with the parent container

-The map and graph components have the ability to automatically resize and recenter themselves when their container resizes.
+The map and graph components have the ability to automatically resize and recenter themselves when their container resizes (typically when the browser window is resized).
 This functionality depends on the `ResizeObserver` and is silently disabled if it's not available. `ResizeObserver` has been [part of most browsers for many years but was only rolled out in Safari and Safari/Chrome for iOS in March 2020](https://caniuse.com/resizeobserver); if it is crucial to your page you'll need to include a `ResizeObserver` polyfill.

 ## Development